EPCCed/2024-11-04-archer2-intro-develop/_episodes/08-forge.md

 We will firstly load the Forge module and then move to the `work` directory:

 ```
-module load arm/forge
+module load forge
 cd /work/{{site.gid}}/{{site.gid}}/auser
 ```
 {: .bash}

-Sourcing a script in the Forge directories will do most of the setup for us:
+This will load the current default `forge` module, which is version 24.0.
+We then source a script in the Forge directories which will do most of the setup for us:

 ```
 source ${FORGE_DIR}/config-init